turingschool/career-development-curriculum/module_four/negotiations.md

     * If they rescind the offer because you were disrespectful, that’s different. *But we don't expect you to be disrespectful*

 **Bottom Line: Negotiating is Always Important**

-  * ...even if it’s just to ask clarifying questions!
   * **It’s important for you to advocate for yourself because there's no guarantee that anyone else will**

 ### You Do: Group Discussion